CentML/DeepView.Profile/README.md

 <h2 id="installation">Installation</h2>

-Skyline works with *GPU-based* neural networks that are implemented in [PyTorch](https://pytorch.org).
+DeepView.Profile works with *GPU-based* neural networks that are implemented in [PyTorch](https://pytorch.org).

-To run Skyline, you need:
+To run DeepView.Profile, you need:
 - A system equipped with an NVIDIA GPU
 - Python 3.7+
 - [Poetry](https://python-poetry.org/)